Q: Why should I use tutoring?

 Q: What about confidentiality?

-You will be asked to sign a Tutee Agreement form that gives the tutor permission to talk to your instructor, if needed.
+When you check in for tutoring you will be asked to sign a Tutee Agreement that gives SASC permission to share information about your tutoring with instructors if they request it.
 This is to your benefit.
 SASC keeps record of all tutoring activities.
-Peer tutors sign a Confidentiality Agreement as a condition of their employment in the SASC.
+All SASC staff — including tutors — sign a Confidentiality Agreement as a condition of their employment in the SASC.

 Q: What can I expect from a tutor?